prith82003/2511Assignment1/blog.md

 way, I can iterate through the hashmap and get all the file responses for each file in the entity.

-Week 3:
-When I started this task I realised that all the satellites would have to be simulated, their position and file transfers.
-In order to achieve this
+Week 3 (25 - 30 September):
+This week I completed functionality for task 1 and started considering how task 2 would work.
+I first decided to draft out the simulate function in the satellites

+I implemented most of the functionality of simulating the movement of the standard satellite, in order to get an early start on task 2, I decided to figure out how I was going to determine if two entites are in range and they can transfer.
+I created a helper file in which I stored helper functions.
+I have not considered how to handle relay connections just yet.

+Week 4 (2 - 7 October):
-I decided that each Satellite would have its own simulate function which takes care of all this.
+In order to achieve different behaviours for each Satellite, I decided that each Satellite would have its own simulate function which takes care of all this.
 I didn't do the same for devices since in this task there are no moving devices and they dont need to handle file transferring (since satellites can take care of this).
 Each satellite now has its own function in which the position is updated.
 I created a simulate function in the base Satellite class which calls an updatePosition function and transfer files function.
 I decided that the simulate function will be private to the Satellite class and the updatePosition function will be visible to the subclasses which can override it if they need to.

 simulate():
 Recently, I realised that having a default updatePosition function in the base class was unnecessary and bad style, so I decided to remove it and